-Timothy previously spent the summer of 2017 working at New York based practice HWKN.
-He worked primarily on schematic design and design development for a residential home, an international skyscraper competition and a residential development, concentrating on design work and producing drawings, models, and diagrams while preparing for and attending client meetings.
-During the summer of 2017, Timothy worked at Brooklyn based practice AESuperlab, a cross-disciplinary creative design studio, located in Brooklyn, New York.
-As an intern, he assisted with the conceptual design, project development and finalization for a series of projects contributing diagrams, drawings and design work.
-Projects include Halo NYC, a kinetic 11-ride structure proposed above Penn Station; Infinicities, an evolving parametric digital metropolis; and Solar Charging Stations for Totem Power.
+Timothy has engaged in a number of internships working with Skidmore, Owings & Merrill, HWKN and AESuperlab in New York as well as Raafat Miller Consulting in Cairo, Egypt.
+Timothy worked at the New York office of Skidmore, Owings & Merrill during the summer of 2018.
+He worked primarily on the construction document set for the Manhattan West Development aiding with the Department of Building submission as well as assisting with the construction document set for the Moynihan Train Hall Development.
+At HWKN during the summer of 2017, Timothy worked on schematic design and development for a residential home, an international skyscraper competition and a residential development, concentrating on design work and producing drawings, models, and diagrams while preparing for and attending client meetings.
+During the summer of 2016, Timothy interned with AESuperlab, a cross-disciplinary creative design studio located in Brooklyn, New York, he assisted with the conceptual design, project development and finalization of a series of projects including Halo NYC, a kinetic 11-ride structure proposed above Penn Station; Infinicities, an evolving parametric digital metropolis; and Solar Charging Stations for Totem Power.

 Timothy is intrigued with the cognitive understanding of the build environment.
 He is an aspiring architect, researcher and educator striving to promote the political, environmental and social aspects of the built environment that can help increase equality in society.
 Timothy aims to create sensible human centered interventions, creating and promoting a closer and stronger relationship between space and its occupants.
 He enjoys running, swimming, and traveling.